 The idea that a lot of people have is that you simply stop caring about style once you have children.
 It's fair to say that your priorities definitely shift when you have kids, but that doesn't mean that you lose all sense of style!
 Fortunately, staying stylish when you're a dad isn't as hard as you might think.
 Here are just a few things that you can do to keep the fanny packs at bay for at least a little while!

 Coordinate With The Kids!

 Being a parent doesn't mean that you're suddenly going to forget all about your own sense of style, just that your priorities shift slightly.
 Your child becomes your main focus, and you're probably more concerned with the clothes that they're wearing than the clothes that you are.
 Why not let some of your sense of style come out when dressing your kids?

 Brands like baby Kenzo are not only high quality and comfortable for your little ones, but they're stylish enough that you're going to want to raise your game as well!
 By dressing your kids stylishly then you're far more likely to think about your own style even while you're dealing with all of the stress that comes with parenting.

 Go Minimal With Your Wardrobe

 When you're dealing with the busy, hectic life of a parent, you're not really going to have time to go through a wardrobe filled with different items of clothing.
-Not only that but you'll find that kids take up a lot more space than you might expect, meaning that you're going to want to minimize the amount of stuff that you have laying around.
+Not only that but you'll find that kids take up a lot more space than you might expect, meaning that you're going to want to minimize the amount of stuff and home tools that you have laying around.